icyTan/portfolio2019/src/pages/stc.md

 ![](../images/stc/1__ta7iUvYrtLuyTAW6pypl0g.jpeg)
 ![Initial paper prototypes drawn by the UX Team for the Landing page, Browse page, Product page and filter system](../images/stc/1__Whh__Op4ttnowsAw7wGE7rg.jpeg)

-<figcaption>Initial paper prototypes drawn by the UX Team for the Landing page, Browse page, Product page and filter system</figcaption>

 By making paper prototypes we had the chance to test our user flow and MVP feature set of logical issues.
 We needed to do this to understand where our design failed to meet the expectations of users, and be able to quickly make changes to address those breaking points.

 **Testing results and changes**